-The Net Operating Loss Deduction (NOLD) must be apportioned to determine the amount of the carry forward based on the apportionment determined on the Form DP-80.
+The Net Operating Loss Deduction (NOLD) must be apportioned to the taxable period(s) in which the loss occurred, to determine the amount of the carry forward based on the apportionment determined on the Form DP-80.
 Form DP-132 must be attached for this deduction.
 You must report the NOLD available and the amount of NOLD to be carried forward.